Homic1cid33/2Take1Script-Revive/README.md

 The code is compiled to mess with people who are skidding from it.

-It does not contain any malicious code but if you dont trust it, dont use it.
+It does not contain any malicious code but if you dont trust it, leave trusted mode off or just dont use it at all.
 It's that easy.